j0py/Tidy/README.md

 rate    : 0..1..n at what relative rate to play the sample slice   : ```slice N 7 2 3 4``` cut the sample in N slices and play slice 7, 2, 3, 4 in that order
-flip    : reverse the sample and align it to the right of the step
+flip    : reverse the sample and align it to the right of the step chop    : chop a sample in separate events from begin to end loopat  : stretch a cycle over N cycles, and also make sample fit perfectly

 Tidy uses the frequency calculation from the SuperCollider Event object: